chetanreddyn/Autonomous-Surgical-Robot/README.md

 rosrun data_collection replay_exp.py -d Test
 ```
 This replays the experimental run saved in LOGGING_FOLDER/Test.
 The script internally calls `initialize_exp.py` and the experiment is first initialized followed by the replay.

+#### Sequence of Events to follow during data collection (Only Step 5 and Step 6 are repeated in a loop)
+- Switch off MTM teleoperation in the Console
+- Initialize the Experiment (Step 5)
+- Place the objects
+- Switch On MTM teleoperation in the Console
+- Run the csv_generator script with the appropriate demo name in -d flag (Step 6).
+A prompt will be made.
+Answering y will start the logging (do not enter y yet)
+- Tell "Mono" to suggest the person on the surgeon console to be ready and confirm
+- Answering `y` in the csv_generator script will start the logging after 1 second delay.
+Therefore, start a countdown from 3 as you press enter.
+- Perform the task and let the logging finish
+- Terminate the logging script
+- Repeat

 ## Rollout
 The `rollout` package is responsible for loading the trained model from a specified folder and using it to control the robot.
 It also has a logging script to save the generated actions.
 Run the following steps in a rollout session: